lunchbag/hugo-blog/content/posts/company-of-one.md

 <img src="/uploads/screen-shot-2020-05-26-at-9-45-19-pm.png" style="border:0;"/>

-This intense context-switching and practice of self-discipline trained me for life of a solopreneur.
-Being able to switch between engineering, marketing and customer support in the blink of an eye helps with my overall time efficiency and being constantly aware of the bigger picture is the source of my motivation for getting through a tedious task.
+This intense context-switching and practice of self-discipline trained me for the life of a solopreneur.
+Being able to switch between engineering, marketing and customer support in the blink of an eye helps with my overall time efficiency and being constantly aware of the bigger picture is my source of motivation for getting through a tedious task.

-## Have hobbies that are not work-related
+## Be grounded & well-rounded

-When I was in high school, I remember being told that between two otherwise equal candidates– one having 99% average but no extra-curriculars and the other with 89% average but with numerous affiliations with different clubs, the latter is the one who would get accepted to medical school.
+When I was in high school, I remember being told that between two otherwise equal candidates– one having 99% average and no extra-curriculars and the other with 89% average and numerous affiliations with different clubs, the latter is the one who would get accepted to medical school.
 The reason is because medical schools do not want someone who is all about studying because during stressful times, they might go crazy whereas the one who deliberately makes time for interests will likely stay grounded.

 Well I didn't get close to going to medical school, but I feel the lesson can be extracted for any high-stress career.
 A wearer of many hats is by nature well-rounded after all.

+Having hobbies that are not work-related is really helpful.
 I've been consistently attending in-person classes to strengthen my Mandarin Chinese since July 2019.
 While being pulled away for 2+ hours every other day during the work week isn't always welcomed at the time, I usually feel good about getting out of the house or focusing on something that isn't work-related and it allows me to get back to the grind with a clearer mind.

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Even though I feel that I'm not due for R&R and that I'd rather code through the weekend, I know it'll be good to get away for a little bit and focus on hobbies I haven't had time for lately, like:<br>- exploring nature 🏞️<br>- reading 📚<br>- catching up on my Mandarin studies 🇹🇼</p>— Jen (@lunchbag) <a href="https://twitter.com/lunchbag/status/1231192764882112513?ref_src=twsrc%5Etfw">February 22, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>